QwikDev/astro/README.md

 - Event Driven
 - Decoupled

 [This example](https://github.com/thejackshelton/astro-qwik-global-state-example/blob/main/src/components/counter.tsx) shows how custom events can be used throughout your application.
-Pay attention to `counter.tsx`, `random-island.tsx`, and our `index.astro` page.
+Pay attention to `counter.tsx`, `random-island.tsx`, and the `index.astro` page.

 ## Using multiple JSX frameworks